adjust/android_sdk/doc/web_views.md

 #### <a id="revenue-tracking">Revenue tracking

 If your users can generate revenue by tapping on advertisements or making in-app purchases you can track those revenues with events.
-Lets say a tap is worth one Euro cent.
+Let's say a tap is worth one Euro cent.
 You could then track the revenue event like this:

 ```js
 var adjustEvent = new AdjustEvent('abc123')